 Lyme disease is an illness caused by bacteria that is spread by the bite of infected blacklegged ticks.
 Ticks are usually picked up when brushing against vegetation and once on bare skin, they attach by their mouth parts.
-A tick can transmit the bacteria after it has been attached to the skin (feeding on blood) for 24-to-36 hours.
+In general, infected ticks need to be embedded in skin for about 36 hours before they transmit the disease to the person.

 Lyme disease is easily treatable with antibiotics when diagnosed at the early stages; but if treatment is delayed, generalized Lyme disease and serious complications may develop and treatment is more prolonged.